 Naidu is a psychology major, with a minor in photography and on track for medical school through the premedical curriculum.
 Naidu is referred to by her nominators as “one of the most energetic, intelligent and thoughtful undergraduate students with whom we have ever had the pleasure of working.”
 Her interests and talents are breathtakingly broad, ranging from psychology and biology to art, design and photography.
 More significantly, she has integrated all of these into a coherent mission for her life.
 This is perhaps best illustrated by her efforts to combine her study of psychology and science with photography.
 She sees her photography as a means of capturing principles and phenomena that she has discovered and discussed in other facets of her education, bringing in connections from psychology, biology, philosophy and economics.
 Naidu has also demonstrated her commitment to service and capacity for leadership while at Carnegie Mellon.
 She has served as an academic coach, serves now as President of the Doctors of Carnegie Program for students interested in the health professions and founded Chinmaya Yuva Kendra, an organization that is dedicated to exploring Hindu religion and its applications to students' lives.

 Closing the expectation gap between what adults believe today's youth is capable of, and allowing them to create their own solutions to today (and tomorrow's) biggest challenges; closing the wealth gap, education gap and healthcare gap will impact society greatly in the next 5-10 years.
 Based on her work with families worldwide, Debroah Gilboa, MD's expertise has guided her towards her philosophy of having adults step back, so youth can step up.
-Media personality, author, family physician and mom of four boys, Dr. G is excited to join TEDx CMU in her hometown, at her alma mater.
+Media personality, author, family physician and mom of four boys, Dr. G is happy to be a part of TEDx CMU in her hometown, at her alma mater.

 Dr. Rajiv Gandhi is an Associate Professor of Computer Science at the Rutgers University-Camden.
 He also teaches at the University of Pennsylvania.
 He received his Ph.D. in Computer Science in 2003 from the University of Maryland, College Park.
 His research interests lie in the broad area of theoretical computer science.
 Specifically, he is interested in approximation and randomized algorithms.
 He is a passionate educator who loves working with students with diverse backgrounds, helping them achieve their potential.
 He has been the recipient of several teaching excellence awards, including the Warren I. Susman award for teaching excellence at Rutgers University in 2014.
 He also received the Chancellor's award for Civic Engagement at Rutgers-Camden in 2013.
 He was a Fulbright Fellow from Jan-June 2011, during which he worked with students in Mumbai, India, and has continued to do so.
 Since 2009, he has also been working with high school students as part of the Program in Algorithmic and Combinatorial Thinking (http://algorithmicthinking.org).